MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 MetaMask will interpret the method call and perform the necessary validations and operations to initiate the token swap.

-## Caveats

-The implementation of `wallet_swapAsset` will be new and this could have some time for adoption.

 ## Implementation

 The MetaMask team will be responsible for implementing the JSON RPC `wallet_swapAsset` method.
 This will involve updating the wallet's internal logic.